openscope/openscope/documentation/airport-guides/kaus.md

 S - South Approach
 W - West Approach
 ```
-The airspace available in openscope is a combination of these 3 sectors.
+The airspace available in openScope is a combination of these 3 sectors.

 ### Airports of Interest